geoserver/geoserver.github.io/_posts/2025-03-17-geoserver-2-22-6-released.md

 This series has previously reached end-of-life, with this release issued to address a security vulnerability.
 Please apply this update as a mitigation measure only, and plan to upgrade to a stable or maintenance release of GeoServer.
 GeoServer 2.22.6 is made in conjunction with GeoTools 28.6.

-Thanks to Jody Garnett for making this release.
+Thanks to Jody Garnett (GeoCat) and Andrea Aime (GeoSolutions) for making this release.

 ## Security Considerations